arielkirkwood/melodic-web/docs/1.0/components/popovers.md

 #### `.popover('show')`

-Reveals an element's popover. **Returns to the caller before the popover has actually been shown** (i.e. before the `shown.bs.popover` event occurs).
+Reveals an element's popover. **Returns to the caller before the popover has actually been shown** (i.e. before the `shown.mel.popover` event occurs).
 This is considered a "manual" triggering of the popover.
 Popovers whose both title and content are zero-length are never displayed.

 {% highlight js %}$('#element').popover('show'){% endhighlight %}

 #### `.popover('hide')`

-Hides an element's popover. **Returns to the caller before the popover has actually been hidden** (i.e. before the `hidden.bs.popover` event occurs).
+Hides an element's popover. **Returns to the caller before the popover has actually been hidden** (i.e. before the `hidden.mel.popover` event occurs).
 This is considered a "manual" triggering of the popover.

 {% highlight js %}$('#element').popover('hide'){% endhighlight %}

 #### `.popover('toggle')`

-Toggles an element's popover. **Returns to the caller before the popover has actually been shown or hidden** (i.e. before the `shown.bs.popover` or `hidden.bs.popover` event occurs).
+Toggles an element's popover. **Returns to the caller before the popover has actually been shown or hidden** (i.e. before the `shown.mel.popover` or `hidden.mel.popover` event occurs).
 This is considered a "manual" triggering of the popover.

 {% highlight js %}$('#element').popover('toggle'){% endhighlight %}